-Have you ever found yourself in need to hold an irrigation tubing in place, but you did not have garden staples on hand?
+Have you ever needed to hold an irrigation tubing in place, but you did not have garden staples on hand?
 Do you use dry cleaners frequently and find yourself overflowing with wire hangers?
-You came to the right place.
+Then, you came to the right place.
 In this post, I will be sharing with you a DIY project that solves both problems.
-So read along to learn how to make your own garden staples.
+So read along to learn how to make your garden staples.

 Why garden staples?

-Garden staples very useful around the garden.
+Garden staples are handy around the garden.
 Usually, they come in 4 or 6 inches long.
-Each length is good for a certain job.
-The long ones are great to keep irrigation tubing in place.
+Each length is suitable for a particular job.
+For example, the long ones are great for keeping irrigation tubing in place.
 The short ones are good for holding row covers or mesh covers tightly to the ground.

 What you need to make these garden staples

 - Protective gloves

 How to make it

 - Wear gloves to protect your hands from cuts.

 - Using the wire cutter, cut the neck of the hanger.

 - Make a cut in the middle of the long side of the hanger, then on each side of the hook.